Filipejoaoss/WeatherForecast/README.md

 Small fullstack project that uses OpenWeather API to display weather information  of cities Lisboa, Leiria, Coimbra, Porto and Faro.

-The Technologies used for this project was adonis.js, web framework for node.js, MySQL, Redis and Vue.
+The technologies used for this project were Adonis.js, a web framework for Node.js, MySQL, Redis, Vue, and Tailwind CSS.

 ## Backend configuration